 If customers feel at any point that something's not quite right, they'll bolt.
-The more open and honest and transparent your sales team is during the purchase process to find a good fit, the more likely those customers will stick around and become loyal advocates.
+The more transparent your sales team is in finding the perfect product fit during the purchase process, the more likely those customers will stick around and become loyal advocates.

 Be up-front and honest with customers if you try to upsell or cross-sell while in communication with them.
-Transparency about pricing, contracts, and more will build rapport with your customer -- and could make it more likely that they purchase your upsell or cross-sell offer.
+Using tools like PartnerTap can give you a behind-the-scenes look at what really matters to the customer by collaborating with other business partners.
+As a result, you’ll foster transparency about pricing and contracts, and build rapport with your customer — making it more likely that they purchase your upsell or cross-sell offer.

 Once you've determined that an upsell or cross-sell offer makes sense for your customer, your work isn't done.
-You need to make sure you can demonstrate the value the additional product or service would add for your customer.
+You need to make sure you can demonstrate the value that the additional product or service will add to your customers' lives.

-When a customer takes an additional step with you to spend more and remain loyal, take initiative and reward them for it.
+When a customer takes an additional step with you to spend more and remains loyal, take initiative and reward them for it.
 Some ideas for showing your thanks could include:

 Offering them a free gift or discount code for a future purchase